Generic name: anticoagulant citrate phosphate dextrose

 - Check for kinks in the tubing prior to collection and filtration.

 The protective shield for needle Secuvam (A) and the vacuum tube adapter Vacuvam (B) features of the collection set aid in the safe collection of vacuum tube samples from the sample diversion pouch Bactivam (C) and the disposal of donor needles after blood collection by providing protection from accidental needlestick.

 All or part of this medical device is made of PVC plasticized with DEHP.
-According to some studies, DEHP could potentially be harmful to the reproductive system of male foetuses.
+According to some studies, DEHP could potentially be harmful to the reproductive system of male fetuses.
 The prescriber is solely responsible for choosing to use this device on women who are either pregnant or breast-feeding, or on young male infants.
 Nevertheless, DEHP-plasticized PVC is in compliance with the European Pharmacopeia.

 Risks linked to the reuse: Septic risk.

 All maunfacturing processes and all components in contact with the donors, the users and the blood components dedicated to the patients are not made with natural rubber latex.

 1) Peel open the transparent overwrap (D) using the corner flap.